rouisskhawla/devops-ci-cd-pipeline/README.md

 - **docker-compose.yml:** Defines the deployment configuration on the staging environment.

 **Triggering:**
-The pipeline can be triggered automatically on changes to the main branch or manually via Jenkins.
+The pipeline can be triggered automatically on changes to the main branch (github webhook enabled) or manually via Jenkins.

 ---